einar-hjortdal/peony/CONTRIBUTING.md

 ### V

 - Prefer factory functions over static methods.
-- Both controllers and models should validate input.
-Default values can be created by the controller.
+- The model should validate data before acting on the database.
+- The controller can prepare the data before giving it to the model by adding values.
 - Do not use the `[required]` attribute in struct definitions, always manually check values to return adequate error messages.